 Undergraduates who seek research experience in human circadian and sleep epidemiology must have:

-- Either completed or be currently enrolled in IPHY 2800 (Introductory Statistics)
+- Either completed or be currently enrolled in IPHY 3280 (Data Science and Introduction to Statistics)

 - An interest in using epidemiological and statistical tools to study health

 - Enroll in Independent Study (i.e. IPHY 4860) for 8-10 hours/week for at least one semester.

 For more information, contact Prof. Céline Vetter (email@example.com).

 - Fritz J, VoPham T, Wright KP Jr., Vetter, C (2020).
 A Chronobiological Evaluation of the Acute Effects of Daylight Saving Time on Traffic Accident Risk.
 Current Biology.

 - Ghobti N, Pilz L, Winnebeck E, Vetter C, Zerbini G, Lenssen D, Frighetto G, Salamanca M, Costa R, Montagnese S, Roenneberg T. (2019).
 The μMCTQ – an ultra-short version of the Munich ChronoType Questionnaire.
 Journal of Biological Rhythms.